aospapp/aosp/external/python/cpython3/Doc/using/windows.rst

 As specified in :pep:`11`, a Python release only supports a Windows platform while Microsoft considers the platform under extended support.
-This means that Python |version| supports Windows Vista and newer.
-If you require Windows XP support then please install Python 3.4.
+This means that Python |version| supports Windows 8.1 and newer.
+If you require Windows 7 support, please install Python 3.8.

 There are a number of different installers available for Windows, each with certain benefits and downsides.